Pi Mainnet vs pi Testnet

 • In the Mainnet phase, users can run Pi nodes to help confirm transactions and secure the network.

-• As Pi Network transitions to a more decentralized model, this validation process is essential.
-It helps make Pi Network fully functional.
+• As Pi Network transitions to a more decentralised model, this validation process is essential.

 • The Mainnet launch required users to migrate their Pi coins from the Testnet to the Mainnet.

-• The Mainnet allows Pi coins to be transferred, traded, or used for decentralized applications within the ecosystem.
+• The Mainnet allows Pi coins to be transferred, traded, or used for decentralised applications within the ecosystem.

-• The Mainnet opens up possibilities for developers to build decentralized applications (dApps).
+• The Mainnet opens up possibilities for developers to build decentralised applications (dApps).

 • The network becomes open for developers to build smart contracts.